C0D3X-25/Project_Dice/README.md

 - **Uncommon**: Slightly more powerful items and capacities, may have minor effects.
 - **Rare**: Powerful items and capacities, often require to have certain stats/level to use.
 - **Mythic**: Unique items and capacities with significant effects.
-- **Legendary**: Extremely powerful items and capacities, often game-changing is unique in the game.
+- **Legendary**: Extremely powerful items and capacities, often game-changing and unique.
 - **Relic**: The most powerful items and capacities, often with unique mechanics or effects that can alter the course of the game.
 Cursed items are often Relics.

 ### Leveling Characters